rtalusan13/leetcode_sols/2980_CheckBitwiseORTrailingZeroes/README.md

 # Overview
-A bitwise OR having trailing 0s is only possible if the least-significant bit (LSB) is 0 for both inputs.
+A bitwise OR contains trailing 0s is only possible if the least-significant bit (LSB) is 0 for both inputs.
 We iterate through and check for any even integers in the array, with a placeholder integer ORbin that is 0 for no even numbers seen, 1 for 1 even number seen, and 2 if a pair is found.
 The if-statement in the for loop can check if the current iteration has found a second integer to create a pair, in which case it returns true.
 If the for loop exits (whole array iterated), we return false.

 # C Solution - 12/7/25 (Optimal ✅)